FATE: A Formal Benchmark Series for Frontier Algebra of Multiple Difficulty Levels: The FATE Benchmark Series: Design and Curation

 \subsection{Benchmark Characteristics}

-Problem distributions by mathematical topics in FATE-H and FATE-X are provided in \Cref{subsubsec:domain-statistics}, including \Cref{fig:domain} visualizing the data.
+Problem distributions by mathematical topics in FATE-H and FATE-X are provided in \Cref{subsubsec:domain-statistics} and \Cref{fig:domain}.
 The charts illustrate a shift in focus from abstract algebra in FATE-H to advanced commutative algebra topics in FATE-X.

-\paragraph{Progressive Difficulty} Although a strong consensus exists among mathematicians regarding problem difficulty, it lacks objective, quantitative measures.
+\paragraph{Progressive Difficulty} Although a consensus exists among mathematicians regarding problem difficulty, it lacks objective measures.
 We support this from three aspects:

 \begin{itemize}[leftmargin=*] \item \textbf{Case Studies} We present three examples (one from each benchmark) in \Cref{subsubsec:difficulty-level-examples} involving similar mathematical topics with increasing difficulty.
 Analysis shows that these problems require: (1) direct application of a theorem as a linear deduction (FATE-M), (2) synthetic analysis of several direct results as integrative reasoning (FATE-H), and (3) exploration and analysis of new mathematical objects after synthesis as recursive structural analysis (FATE-X).
 This forms a clear difficulty progression.